arjitkatare/Human-Estimator/README.md

 # Human-Estimator
-Computer Vision model to calculate probability of human figure be a real human
+Computer Vision model to calculate probability of human figure be a real human from openpose keypoints